 - other medicines for the treatment of depression called monoamine oxidase inhibitors (MAOIs).
-Taking Sertraline AN with, or within 14 days of stopping a MAOI may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and convulsions. - other MAOI drugs such as linezolid, an antibiotic used to treat pneumonia and certain skin infections - other medicines for depression, panic disorder, social anxiety disorder or obsessive illnesses (e.g. Prothiaden, Prozac, Aropax, Luvox, Cipramil, Efexor-XR, Zoloft) - lithium (e.g. Lithicarb), a medicine used to treat mood swings - other medicines for PMDD (e.g. Prozac, Lovan, Zoloft) - tryptophan (contained in protein based foods or dietary proteins) - phentermine (weight-reducing medicines) - dextromethorphan (used in cold and 'flu medicines to suppress cough) - medicines for strong pain management such as fentanyl, tapentadol (Palexia), tramadol or pethidine - methadone (used to treat drug addiction) - other medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis (e.g. aspirin or NSAIDs such as ibuprofen or diclofenac) - pimozide (used to treat disturbances in thinking, feeling and behaviour) - St John's wort, a herbal remedy used to treat mood disorders
+Taking Sertraline generichealth with, or within 14 days of stopping a MAOI may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and convulsions; - other MAOI drugs such as linezolid, an antibiotic used to treat pneumonia and certain skin infections: - other medicines for depression, panic disorder, social anxiety disorder or obsessive illnesses (eg. Prothiaden, Prozac, Aropax, Luvox, Cipramil, Efexor XR, Xydep); - lithium (eg. Lithicarb), a medicine used to treat mood swings; - other medicines for PMDD (eg. Prozac, Lovan, Xydep); - tryptophan (contained in protein-based foods or dietary proteins); - phentermine (weight-reducing medicines); - dextromethorphan (used in cold and 'flu medicines to suppress cough); - medicines for strong pain management such as fentanyl, tapentadol (Palexia), tramadol or pethidine; - methadone (used to treat drug addiction): - other medicines used to relieve pain, swelling and other symptoms of inflammation, including arthritis (eg. aspirin or NSAIDs such as ibuprofen or diclofenac); - pimozide (used to treat disturbances in thinking, feeling and behaviour); - St John's Wort, a herbal remedy used to treat mood disorders;

-- medicines for treating psychotic illness such as clozapine, (e.g. Clozaril) which is used to treat schizophrenia - medicines for irregular heartbeats (e.g. Tambocor) - warfarin (e.g. Marevan, Coumadin) or other medicines that stop the blood from clotting - phenytoin (e.g. Dilantin), a medicine used to treat epilepsy - sumatriptan (e.g. Imigran), a medicine used to treat migraine - diazepam or other medicines that act on the brain or nervous system (e.g. Serepax, Valium) - cimetidine (e.g. Tagamet), a medicine used to treat reflux and ulcers - antibiotics
+- medicines for treating psychotic illness such as clozapine, (eg. Clozaril) which is used to treat schizophrenia; - medicines for irregular heartbeats (eg. Tambocor); - warfarin (eg. Marevan, Coumadin) or other medicines that stop the blood from clotting; - phenytoin (eg. Dilantin), a medicine used to treat epilepsy; - metamizole (used for pain relief) - sumatriptan (eg. Imigran), a medicine used to treat migraine; - diazepam or other medicines that act on the brain or nervous system (eg. Serepax, Valium); - cimetidine (eg. Tagamet), a medicine used to treat reflux and ulcers; - medicine used to treat Attention Deficit Hyperactivity Disorder (ADHD) such as dexamphetamine and lisdexamphetamine; - · antibiotics.

 Not all brand names are given for the medicines listed above.
-Your doctor or pharmacist has more information on these medicines or other medicines to be careful with or avoid while taking Sertraline AN.
+Your doctor or pharmacist has more information on these medicines or other medicines to be careful with or avoid while taking Sertraline generichealth.

-If you have not told your doctor or pharmacist about these things, tell them before you start taking Sertraline AN.
+If you have not told your doctor or pharmacist about these things, tell them before you start taking Sertraline generichealth.

-Some combinations of medicines may increase the risk of serious side effects and are potentially life threatening.
+Some combinations of medicines may increase the risk of serious side effects and are potentially lifethreatening.

-How to take Sertraline AN
+How to take Sertraline generichealth

-Follow all directions given to you by your doctor and pharmacist carefully.
+Follow all directions given to you by your doctor.